 This broccoli cheddar quiche is perfect for a special brunch!
 The filling is rich, creamy, and cheesy, and it pairs perfectly with a flaky buttery crust.

 This melt-in-your-mouth broccoli cheddar quiche is my go-to quiche.
-It’s rich but also light, creamy and soft with a bit of texture too, thanks broccoli.
+It’s rich and light, creamy and soft with a bit of texture too, thanks broccoli.
 It always gets rave reviews.
-I have made it so many times over the years and I have no idea why it has taken me so long to share it on the blog.
+I have made it so many times over the years, and I have no idea why it has taken me so long to share it on the blog.

 Okay actually I do know why.

 The truth?
-Because I can be very lazy (hmmm maybe pragmatic? yeah that’s a stretch lol…) and so I use store-bought pie crusts to make this quiche like 97.9% of the time.
+Because I can be very lazy (hmmm, maybe pragmatic? yeah, that’s a stretch lol…), so I use store-bought pie crusts to make this quiche like 97.9% of the time.
 Because really, who the heck has time to make a pie crust from scratch (says the girl with a homemade pie crust recipe on her blog…).